The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Regularity results

 This section is devoted to the proofs of Theorem \ref{eregm} and its important Corollary \ref{preg} and the regularity of minimizers, Theorem \ref{rymp}.
 The structure of the proofs is analogous to the celebrated theory of harmonic maps, cfr. \cite{Simon} and the references therein.
 We apply our new approximation and extended regularity results in order to complete all the steps for curvatures in $\mathcal A_{G}(\mathbb B^5)$.
 The analogous results hold on general Riemannian compact $5$-manifolds and the proofs can be extended by working in charts and including error terms corresponding to the fact that the metric is not euclidean.\\

-We start by proving Proposition \ref{Bianchi}, accoding to which the Bianchi identity $d_AF=0$ is verified by curvature forms $F$ and connection forms $A$ corresponding to $[A]\in\mathcal A_{G}(\mathbb B^5)$. \begin{proof}[Proof of Proposition \ref{Bianchi}:] We utilize the result of Theorem \ref{naturality}, namely the existence of a sequence of connection forms $A_k$ which are $L^2$ and have curvatures $F_k$ also in $L^2$, such that $[A_k]\in\mathcal R^\infty(\mathbb B^5)$ and
+We start by proving Proposition \ref{Bianchi}, according to which the Bianchi identity $d_AF_A=0$ is verified by curvature forms $F$ and connection forms $A$ corresponding to $[A]\in\mathcal A_{G}(\mathbb B^5)$. \begin{proof}[Proof of Proposition \ref{Bianchi}:] We use the result of Theorem \ref{naturality}, namely the existence of a sequence of connection forms $A_k$ which are $L^2$ and have curvatures $F_k$ also in $L^2$, such that $[A_k]\in\mathcal R^\infty(\mathbb B^5)$ and